trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-SeniorSoftwareEngineer.md

 - **Description:** A platform offering a variety of services that allow users to accumulate Ponta points.
 - **Role:** Technical Lead
-- **Technologies Used:** Golang, NestJs, Python, Docker, Terraform, AWS Lambda.
+- **Technologies Used:** Typescript, Python, Docker, Terraform, AWS Lambda.
 - **Responsibilities:**
+  - Developed and maintained web applications using PHP and related technologies.
   - Migrated from Amazon Linux 2 to Amazon Linux 2023.
   - Upgraded Lambda functions from Python3.8 to Python3.12
 - **Outcome:**